PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 To perform the calculations, a graph topology of the grid is to be constructed from the input data first.

 - If your batch scenarios are changing the switching status of branches and sources the base model is then kept as empty model without any internal cached graph/matrices.
-Thus, the topology is constructed afresh for each batch from the input data.
+Thus, the topology is constructed for each batch from the input data.
 N-1 check is a typical use case.

 - If all your batch scenarios do not change the switching status of branches and sources the model will re-use the pre-built internal graph/matrices for each calculation.